A Burberry billboard advert on the corner of a building in Los Angeles, California. Photo by Pete Pedroza.

 • You've accepted an offer but changed your mind about the course you want to do

-• You're applying for the first time after 30 June 2024
+• You're applying for the first time after 30 June 2025

 After we make you an offer we'll send you a confirmation email.
 This email will let you know what you need to do next and it will tell you what you need to provide us.
-In some instances we may ask you to send us copies of certificates or you may need to send us a portfolio.
+In some instances we may ask you to send us copies of certificates or other information.

 If you've previously applied through UCAS you'll need to use your UCAS Hub to accept our offer by adding us as your Clearing choice.